feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 ---

-#### **THE HOOK PRINCIPLE**
+#### **THE HOOK**

-This governs the opening of every script.
-It is not a suggestion — it is the single most important structural requirement for retention.

-**APPLY THE CREATOR-SPECIFIC HOOK OVERRIDE FIRST — BEFORE READING THE DEFAULT FORMULA.**
+**APPLY THE CREATOR-SPECIFIC HOOK PATTERN FIRST — BEFORE READING THE DEFAULT BLOCK BELOW.**

-Step 3 A3 and A2 document this creator's native hook pattern.
-Read and apply that pattern before engaging with the default structure below.
-The default structure is a fallback for creators whose hook pattern has not been established.
-For this creator, the pattern is established.
-Do not read the default formula and then check whether the override applies — read the override first and apply it directly.

-**This creator's hook pattern (from Step 3 A3):**
+This creator's native hook pattern is documented in A3.
+Apply it directly:
 1. Grand sweeping claim about the subject, stated with full confidence
 2. Escalation via legitimate examples, then absurd self-insertion, completely deadpan
 3. Into the story — no teasing, no trailer, just the first beat of the actual content

-**Default hook principle** *(apply only if creator-specific pattern is not established):* The first line is not the topic of the video.
-It is the most extreme version of what the video proves, already happening, no setup required.

-Specific prohibitions for the first line:

-* No conditionals — "if X then Y" introduces uncertainty before the extreme image
-* No narrator reporting — "they literally called him in and said" puts the viewer one remove from the event
-* No unattributed quotes — the viewer asks "who is speaking" before feeling the impact
-* No topic introductions — "today we're talking about" is the death of the hook

-**The default hook structure — three lines, max 30 seconds, same flat fast register throughout:**

-**Line 1 — Viewer's own experience reframed:** Opens inside something the viewer did or experienced recently.
-Reframes it as evidence before they understand why.
-The named subject of the video has not appeared yet.
-The viewer recognizes their own experience before they know the explanation.

-**Line 2 — The human stakes:** Escalates to the person.
-Names them.
-States the most extreme consequence.
-Correct timeline is established here — if multiple people departed, the sequence is stated accurately.

-**Line 3 — The forward pull:** Opens two specific unresolved questions simultaneously.
-The first question is about the specific subject.
-The second question extends beyond the subject to something universal and personal for the viewer.
-Both questions must be concrete enough to form a mental image.
-Vague teases are not allowed.
+> **DEFAULT HOOK — REFERENCE ONLY**
+> *Not applicable when creator-specific pattern is established.
+This creator's pattern is established in A3.
+The block below exists for use with a new creator whose pattern has not yet been documented.*
+>
+> Default principle: The first line is the most extreme version of what the video proves, already happening.
+No setup required.
+Three lines, max 30 seconds: (1) viewer's own experience reframed as evidence before they know why, (2) human stakes — names the subject, states the most extreme consequence, (3) two specific unresolved questions, the second extending beyond the subject to something universal.
+Prohibitions: no conditionals, no narrator reporting, no unattributed quotes, no topic introductions.

 ---